seanreed1111/sql-recipes/recipes.md

 ---
 3-6.
 Finding Matched Data Across Tables
 Problem
-You want to find the rows in common between two or more tables or queries.
+You want to find the rows in common BETWEEN two or more tables or queries.

 Solution
 Use the INTERSECT operator.
-When you use INTERSECT, the resulting row set contains only rows that are in common between the two tables or queries:
+When you use INTERSECT, the resulting row set contains only rows that are in common BETWEEN the two tables or queries:
-SELECT count(*) FROM employee_act; COUNT(*)
+SELECT COUNT(*) FROM employee_act; COUNT(*)
 6
-SELECT count(*) FROM employee_new; COUNT(*)
+SELECT COUNT(*) FROM employee_new; COUNT(*)
 5